-Back and better than ever, this boardwalk is reasserting itself as a top entertainment zone after rebuilding from the destruction of Superstorm Sandy.
-Even some classic rides have been updated, like bumper cars and Disk'o—and 2017 was expected to bring the return of a massive Ferris wheel and a brand-new roller coaster, the Hydrus, at Casino Pier.
-Its Breakwater Beach Waterpark offers plenty of twisty slides, a lazy river, and some smaller thrills for little kids.
-There is plenty of pirating fun to be had for the younger kids, and games of chance for all ages.
-Thrill seekers will love the sky-coaster, while a leisurely Sky Ride on the chair-lift like ride that gently coasts above the beach is a must-do at least once for all.
-And like every great boardwalk, plenty to eat, tasty treats, and souvenirs.
+This boardwalk has reasserted itself as a top entertainment zone after rebuilding from the destruction of 2012's Superstorm Sandy and a boardwalk fire nearly 10 years ago.
+Casino Pier offers updated classic rides, like bumper cars and Disk'o, as well as a massive Ferris wheel and the Hydrus roller coaster.
+Its Breakwater Beach Waterpark offers plenty of twisty slides, a lazy river, and some smaller thrills for little kids, including several family-friendly attractions such as flying elephants, crazy cabs, and a mermaid parade.
+Pre-purchase a SURF Card online, so you can simply swipe and go.
+The rechargeable card works at both Casino Pier and Breakwater Beach.
+There is plenty of pirating fun for the younger kids and games of chance for all ages.
+Thrill-seekers love the SkyCoaster, while a leisurely Sky Ride on the chair-lift-like ride that gently coasts above the beach is a must-do at least once for all.
+And like every great boardwalk, there's plenty to eat, tasty treats, and souvenirs.

-Another recently revitalized boardwalk, you'll find art, mini golf, and an arcade museum at Asbury Park.
-Not to mention, this is the place that launched "The Boss" Bruce Springsteen and Bon Jovi, so there's still plenty of music and concert series.
-A new addition post-storm is a selection of food trucks that offer a variety of dining options for even the pickiest eaters.
-Asbury Park also offers an impressive boardwalk splash pad for the kids (and lounge chairs) for the grown-ups.
+Fantastic food, eclectic boutiques, and family fun can all be found at Asbury Park.
+The historic beachfront promenade is also splashed with Instagram-worthy murals ready for your family photos.
+Not to mention, this is the place that launched Bruce Springsteen and Bon Jovi, so there's plenty of live music and concert series.
+The boardwalk offers many tasty food options, from beachside basics to more creative confections, such as the insane milkshakes at Coney Waffle.
+Asbury Park also boasts an impressive boardwalk splash pad for the kids—as of publishing, organizers were hoping for a July opening.
 There are mini ride-on cars and animals right on the boardwalk for tots, but you won't find big amusement park rides here.
 The vibe is more throwback and hipster cool.